[Opinion] Bulgaria's never-ending doom loop of elections

 Already a member?

-How did Bulgaria managed to get here — and what does it mean for the functioning of democracy in the country?
+How did Bulgaria manage to get here — and what does it mean for the functioning of democracy in the country?

 The first (regular) parliamentary elections in April 2021 were won by the then incumbent party, Citizens for European Development of Bulgaria (GERB), in coalition with the traditionally anti-communist Union of Democratic Forces (SDS).